FTC filed Microsoft-Activision suit to head off EU settlement

 That prompted the FTC to file its case the same day to send a strong signal to EU Competition Commissioner Margrethe Vestager and her staff, the people said, even though technically the commission wouldn’t entertain remedy proposals from the companies until later in the process.

-Officials from the EU and the UK aren’t expected to decide on the deal until April, and typically U.S. officials would wait until closer to the deadline and try to work out a global resolution.
+Officials from the EU and the U.K. aren’t expected to decide on the deal until April, and typically U.S. officials would wait until closer to the deadline and try to work out a global resolution.
 People close to the transaction said they weren’t expecting action from the FTC until the spring.

 By moving quickly, the FTC would be able to “get out in front of the Europeans in an effort to shape the narrative,” said Barry Nigro, who served as the No. 2 antitrust official at the Justice Department during the Trump administration and now heads the antitrust practice at Fried Frank Harris Shriver & Jacobson.
 He isn’t involved in the Microsoft-Activision case.